p4lang/p4c/backends/dpdk/README.md

 - Packet Cloning/Recirculation/Resubmission

 ### DPDK target limitations
-- Currently, programs written for DPDK target should limit the functionality in Ingress blocks.
-When egress block support gets added to the DPDK target, compiler should generate separate spec file for ingress and egress.
+- Currently, programs written for DPDK target should limit the functionality in Ingress blocks, in case non empty  Egress blocks are present it will be ignored by default unless Hidden temporary option `--enableEgress` used.
+When egress block support gets added to the DPDK target, and compiler can generate separate spec file for non empty ingress and egress blocks then option `--enableEgress` will be removed.
 - DPDK architecture assumes the following signatures for programmable block of PSA.
 P4C-DPDK converts the input program to this form.

 ```P4